Ganesh-Qdex/jira_test/README.md

-# User CRUD API with MongoDB
+# User API with MongoDB

 A RESTful API built with Go and MongoDB for managing users.
-This application provides full CRUD (Create, Read, Update, Delete) operations for user management.
+This application provides user creation functionality.

 ## Features

 - Create new users
-- Get user by ID
-- Get all users
-- Update user information
-- Delete users
 - MongoDB integration
 - RESTful API endpoints